andres-ml/molten/README.md

 ---

 ## Q/A
->Q: What about per-command or per-piece permissions?

-A: Not supported as of now.
 >Q: Yet another discord.js bot?
 Aren't there better ones already out there?

 A: I wanted to make one myself.